BIM Informed Visual SLAM for Construction Environments: Experimental Results

 \subsection{Validation Methodology}

 \textbf{Datasets.} Public indoor datasets (e.g., \cite{dataset_scannet}) typically provide RGB-D data, but to the best of our knowledge, no public dataset includes both RGB-D and the corresponding BIM, which limits the evaluation of our system.
-To address this, we collected real-world sequences that combine RGB-D streams with provided BIM data, along with LiDAR point clouds for ground-truth generation.
-RGB-D data is captured with an \textit{Intel RealSense D435i}, and point clouds with a \textit{Velodyne VLP-16 LiDAR}, all integrated within the \textit{SMapper} device~\cite{soares2025smappermultimodaldataacquisition}.
+To address this, we collected real-world sequences with the SMapper device~\cite{smapper}, a portable acquisition platform integrating an \textit{Intel RealSense D435i} RGB-D camera and an \textit{Ouster OS0-64} 3D LiDAR. ivS-Graphs uses only the RGB-D stream as input; the LiDAR point clouds are used for ground-truth trajectory generation (Section~IV-A).
+This type of camera is commonly mounted on robotic and handheld platforms.

-The sequences span multiple indoor layouts as summarized in Table~\ref{tbl_dataset}.
-On the one hand, we have offices with different trajectories and spaces, and on the other hand, we have construction sites at different stages of completion.
-Specifically, in the offices, we have two buildings, each with its respective BIM model.
-Sequence of offices include different sequences of trajectories that correspond to various navigable spaces, such as rooms and corridors.
-In the construction sites, we have three different locations, each with its own BIM model.
-These sites represent different stages of construction: \textit{CS1} is in the early construction phase, with visible electrical cables and pipes; \textit{CS2} is in a mid-phase, where main elements are constructed but some work is still ongoing; and \textit{CS3} is in a nearly finished phase, where some furniture are already in place.
+The sequences span multiple indoor layouts as summarized in Table~\ref{tbl_dataset}, including two office buildings with varying trajectories and three construction sites at different completion stages, all within indoor structured environments where architectural walls are already in place: early phase with exposed installations (\textit{CS1}), mid-phase with ongoing work (\textit{CS2-Mid}), and near-finished with furniture present (\textit{CS3-Furn}).

-\textbf{Baselines.} To assess the impact of BIM integration on visual SLAM, we evaluate against established RGB-D SLAM systems such as \textit{ORB-SLAM3}~\cite{orb3} and \textit{BAD-SLAM}~\cite{badslam}.
-These are chosen as baselines because of their suitability, reported results, and availability of their code.
-In addition, since our approach builds on \textit{vS-Graphs}~\cite{tourani2025vsgraphs}, the comparison with it will allow us to isolate the effect of adding BIM wall constraints.
+\textbf{Baselines.} Since no existing visual SLAM system integrates BIM priors, we evaluate against established RGB-D SLAM baselines: ORB-SLAM3~\cite{orb3}, BAD-SLAM~\cite{badslam}, and DROID-SLAM~\cite{droidslam} are selected for their reported performance and code availability.{Since no existing visual SLAM system integrates BIM priors, we evaluate against representative RGB-D visual SLAM methods that do not rely on external architectural priors.
+The selected baselines cover the main RGB-D visual SLAM paradigms: feature-based (\textit{ORB-SLAM3}~\cite{orb3}), dense direct (\textit{BAD-SLAM}~\cite{badslam}), and learning-based (\textit{DROID-SLAM}~\cite{droidslam}).} Additionally, the comparison with \textit{vS-Graphs}~\cite{tourani2025vsgraphs}, one of the best-performing structure-aware visual SLAM systems that integrates wall planes into the factor graph, allows us to directly measure the effect of adding BIM constraints as our system builds on it.